gordianknotC/nxp_note/android/NfcAdapter.md

 -   Reading NDEF data from an NFC tag
 -   Beaming NDEF messages from one device to another with  [Android Beam™](https://developer.android.com/guide/topics/connectivity/nfc/nfc#p2p)

+Reading NDEF data from an NFC tag is handled with the [tag dispatch system](https://developer.android.com/guide/topics/connectivity/nfc/nfc#tag-dispatch), which analyzes discovered NFC tags, appropriately categorizes the data, and starts an application that is interested in the categorized data.
+An application that wants to handle the scanned NFC tag can [declare an intent filter](https://developer.android.com/guide/topics/connectivity/nfc/nfc#filtering-intents) and request to handle the data.